jfstylejf/platformWiki/README.md

 # platformWiki
-a collection of wiki  for team of platform
+This is a collection of wiki  for team platform

+Please click [wiki home page](https://github.com/FudanSELab/platformWiki/wiki) to visit the main page